 10 Tips to Save Fuel and Extend Your Vehicle Life Now While Driving

-When we think about , driving may not be the first thing that comes to mind.
+When we think about sustainability, driving may not be the first thing that comes to mind.
 It might even sound a bit strange to say you’re driving “sustainably.”
-But the truth is, making choices behind the wheel can have a large impact.
+But the truth is, making eco-friendly choices behind the wheel can have a large impact.
 From fuel-efficient driving habits to maintaining your vehicle properly, there’s a lot you can do to help reduce your environmental footprint.
-It isn’t just about reducing your footprint—it’s also about how to saving fuel or energy, and how to extend the life of your vehicle.
+It isn’t just about reducing your carbon footprint—it’s also about how to saving fuel or energy, and how to extend the life of your vehicle.
 Simple changes in driving habits can lead to more efficient energy use, whether you drive a conventional car or an electric vehicle.

 10 Tips to Save Fuel and Extend Vehicle Life